-NEMO Arms, Inc. guarantees the OMEN rifle to shoot a 3-shot sub-MOA (1.047 inches or less) after the break-in period using match-quality ammunition.
+NEMO Arms, Inc. guarantees the OMEN rifle to shoot a 3-shot sub-MOA (1.047 inches or less) after the break-in period using matchquality ammunition.
 Every OMEN rifle is different.
 You will have to find what your OMEN rifle shoots the most accurately.

-How to measure a group: measure the center of the hole from the holes that are the farthest apart.
+To measure a group measure the center of the hole from the holes that are the farthest apart.